Table of Contents

 Can mHealth apps be globally scalable?

-Yes, mHealth apps can be globally scalable, but they must adapt to regulations in each region, be available in different languages, and consider infrastructure and connectivity.
+Yes, mobile applications in healthcare can be globally scalable, but they must adapt to regulations in each region, be available in different languages, and consider infrastructure and connectivity.
+AI can support this scalability by enabling automated language translation, intelligent content localization, and adaptable system performance across diverse regions.

 What are the best practices for maintaining and updating an mHealth app?